Pankaj1006/xCAT-in-Graphical-User-Interface/README.md

 # xCAT-in-Graphical-User-Interface

-python code to configure xCAT by using GUI.
+Python code to configure xCAT by using GUI.